 XCOM 2: War of the Chosen – The Chosen

 The Chosen are a trio of persistent enemies that will haunt you across your XCOM 2 campaign.
-Inspired by Middle-earth: Shadow of Mordor’s Nemesis System, these enemies will morph and react to you as your force repeatedly encounters them, growing in strength as your war efforts push on.
-For example, if you strike a Chosen with close-quarters attacks, the next time you face them they could be immune to melee damage.
+Inspired by Middle-earth: Shadow of Mordor’s Nemesis System, these enemies will morph and react to you as your force repeatedly encounters them, growing in strength as the war efforts push on.
+Each time you encounter them they’ll have a slightly different skill set, demanding that you constantly adjust your tactics.

-These alien bosses grow in power via a resource called Knowledge, which they can gain a variety of ways, including by kidnapping your best and brightest troops.
-If they gain too much knowledge they will eventually shoot down the Avenger and try to seize you, the Commander, in a unique mission.
-If you get captured, your campaign is over.
+These alien bosses grow in power via a resource called Knowledge, which they can gain in a variety of ways, including by kidnapping your best and brightest troops.
+If they gain too much Knowledge they will eventually shoot down the Avenger and try to seize you, the Commander, in a unique mission.
+If you’re captured that’s it: your campaign is over.

 Like the orcs in the Nemesis System, XCOM’s The Chosen will have distinct personalities.
-They can taunt you during combat, referring to previous battles, which adds a whole new level of character to XCOM.
-This should combat the copy/paste feeling that the game’s procedural generation can sometimes cause.
+They taunt you during combat, referring to previous battles, which adds a whole new level of character to XCOM.
+This should alleviate the copy/paste feeling that the game’s procedural generation can sometimes cause.

 Focused on duty and honour, the Chosen Assassin will turn up when you least expect it, cloaking and getting right up in your grill with a sword.

 The Hunter is a long-range expert who will keep your squad pinned down and pop heads with sniper fire.
-This Chosen has a sense of humour and a keen aim.
+This Chosen has a sense of humour – not surprising considering he’s voiced by Nolan North – and a keen aim.

 Expect unpredictable attacks from this warrior-wizard.
 A religious fanatic, The Warlock won’t grant you any empathy.